Catalyst-Studios/Eternal-Ores/README.md

 About
 =======

-The Eternal Items mod adds many well-known items into a single mod, such as ingots, gears, rods, nuggets, plates, raw ores, and ore blocks!
+The Eternal Ores mod adds many well-known items into a single mod, such as ingots, gears, rods, nuggets, plates, raw ores, and ore blocks!

-Based on FTB Materials, AllTheOres, and Emendatus Enigmatica, Eternal Items is compatible with these mods, using the correct tags for proper integration while adding new materials and ores for Catalyst Studios Modpacks.
+Based on FTB Materials, AllTheOres, and Emendatus Enigmatica, Eternal Ores is compatible with these mods, using the correct tags for proper integration while adding new materials and ores for Catalyst Studios Modpacks.
 It also adds ore generation for its ores, compatible with both modded and vanilla biomes.